 Our user-defined prediction tool allows users to manually enter tactical voting parameters, letting you control the extent of tactical voting for your prediction.
 This feature works on the basis of Electoral Calculus' tactical voting model.

-Party | CON | LAB | LIB | Reform | Green |
+First Pref | CON | LAB | LIB | Reform | Green | YP | OTH |

 If you enter 50% for a party, the model will be applied to 50% effect.
 This means that the tactical voting model will still be applied, but with 50% less tactical voting.
-In numerical terms, Labour supporters' tactical voting under these conditions would look like this:
+In numerical terms, Conservative supporters' tactical voting under these conditions would look like this:

 If you enter 0% for a party, it assumes no tactical voting, so none of their supporters' votes will be allocated to other parties.